We highly recommend pet insurance and encourage you to discuss it with us at your next visit

 - Ask how much the monthly premium and the excess are and how much the insurance company would pay-out per condition.
 These may vary from company to company.

 - It is important to have your pet fully vaccinated as certain conditions may not be covered if the vaccination status is not up to date.

 - You also have to inform the insurance company of any pre-existing conditions, as we are obliged to provide them with any relevant history should the occasion arise.

-As partners with pet plan insurance our clinic can sign your new puppy up for 4 weeks free insurance at time of vaccine remember to ask the vet.
+As partners with Pet Plan, our clinic can sign your new puppy up for 4 weeks free insurance at time of vaccine.
+Just ask the vet for details